 Combination therapy with isoniazid, ethambutol, and rifampicin should be continued for 9 months.
 In addition, antipyretics and analgesics are usually required.
 In particular After apposite antimicrobial treatment for tuberculosis, treatment for erythema induratum mirrors that for erythema nodosum (eg, naproxen, super-saturated solution of potassium iodide).

-Clinical Context: Best combination of effectiveness, low cost, and minor adverse effects.
-First-line drug unless resistance or another contraindication is known.
-Therapeutic regimens of < 6 mo demonstrate unacceptably high relapse rate.
+Clinical Context: Isoniazid is the best combination of effectiveness, low cost, and minor adverse effects.
+It is a first-line drug unless resistance or another contraindication is known.
+Therapeutic regimens of less than 6 months demonstrate an unacceptably high relapse rate.
 Coadministration of pyridoxine is recommended if peripheral neuropathies secondary to isoniazid therapy develop.
 Prophylactic doses of 6-50 mg of pyridoxine daily are recommended.
-Available as syr (50 mg/5 mL) and tab (100 or 300 mg).
+Isoniazid is available as a syrup (50 mg/5 mL) and tablet (100 or 300 mg).

-Clinical Context: For use in combination with at least one other antituberculous drug; inhibits DNA-dependent bacterial but not mammalian RNA polymerase.
+Clinical Context: Rifampin is for use in combination with at least one other antituberculous drug; it inhibits DNA-dependent bacterial but not mammalian RNA polymerase.
 Cross-resistance may occur.
-Treat for 6-9 mo or until 6 mo have elapsed from conversion to sputum culture negativity.
-Available as cap (150 mg or 300 mg) and powder for injection (600 mg).
+Treat for 6-9 months or until 6 months have elapsed from conversion to sputum culture negativity.
+Rifampin is available as a capsule (150 mg or 300 mg) and powder for injection (600 mg).

-Clinical Context: Diffuses into actively growing mycobacterial cells, such as tubercle bacilli.
-Impairs cell metabolism by inhibiting synthesis of 1 or more metabolites, which, in turn, causes cell death.
-No cross-resistance demonstrated.
+Clinical Context: Ethambutol diffuses into actively growing mycobacterial cells, such as tubercle bacilli.
+It impairs cell metabolism by inhibiting the synthesis of 1 or more metabolites, which, in turn, causes cell death.
+No cross-resistance is demonstrated.

 Mycobacterial resistance is frequent with previous therapy.
-Use in these patients in combination with second-line drugs not previously administered.
-Administer q24h until permanent bacteriologic conversion and maximal clinical improvement is seen.
+In these patients, use in combination with second-line drugs not previously administered.
+Administer every 24 hours until permanent bacteriologic conversion and maximal clinical improvement is seen.
 Absorption is not significantly altered by food.
-Available as 100- and 400-mg tab.
+Ethambutol is available as 100- and 400-mg tablets.

-Clinical Context: Pyrazine analog of nicotinamide that may be bacteriostatic or bactericidal against M tuberculosis, depending on concentration of drug attained at site of infection; mechanism of action is unknown.
-Administer for initial 2 mo of a 6-mo or longer treatment regimen for patients who are susceptible to drug.
-Treat patients who are resistant to drug with individualized regimens.
-Available as 500-mg scored tab.
+Clinical Context: Pyrazinamide is a pyrazine analog of nicotinamide that may be bacteriostatic or bactericidal against M tuberculosis, depending on the concentration of drug attained at the site of infection; its mechanism of action is unknown.
+Administer for initial 2 months of a 6-month or longer treatment regimen for patients who are susceptible to the drug.
+Treat patients who are resistant to the drug with individualized regimens.
+Pyrazinamide is available as a 500-mg scored tablet.

 These agents relieve lesional tenderness, arthralgia, and fever.
-Relief may occur in 24 h.
-Most lesions completely subside within 10-14 d.
+Relief may occur in 24 hours.
+Most lesions completely subside within 10-14 days.